 Targets Achievement 2006/07 Comment Target 4.2.7 Maintain and actively manage insurance policies or reserve funds, so that the financial impact of any natural disaster is minimised.
 (Annual performance indicator) Achieved.
 GW Water has an asset contingency reserve fund in relation to the Stuart Macaskill Lakes (Te Marua) and its distribution network.
 All other significant assets are covered by insurance policies, which cover the replacement costs, which are updated annually.
 The insurance reserve fund stood at \$11.0m at 30 June 2007.
 Target 4.2.8 Consult with the customer territorial authorities regarding the content of each proposed annual plan and long-term council community plans (LTCCPs) by 30 June each year.
 (Annual performance indicator) Achieved.
 The proposed annual plan for 2007/08 was presented to Upper Hutt, Wellington and Porirua city councils during May 2007, and Hutt City Council in June 2007.
 Their views have been noted.
 Target 4.2.9 Achieve unit costs (both total and operating) per million litres of water produced that are comparable with other wholesale suppliers operating under similar conditions.
 This is to be reported annually and subject to comparable organisations providing suitable information.
-(Annual performance indicator) Achieved.
+(Annual performance Indicator) Achieved.
 Costs benchmarked with Watercare Services (Auckland).
-(See page 30) Objective 5.2 The Te Marua and Wainuiomata treatment pla nts will obtain an 'A1' gra ding Target 5.2.1 The Te Marua and Wainuiomata treatment plants will meet all requirements for an 'A1' grading by 30 June 2007.
+(See page 30) Objective 5.2 The Te Marua and Wainujomata treatment plan ling Target 5.2.1 The Te Marua and Walnuiomata treatment plants will meet all requirements for an 'A1' grading by 30 June 2007.
 Achieved.
 'A1' grading for Te Marua received 30 March 2007.
 'A1' grading was retained for Wainuiomata.
-Objective 5.3 The Waterloo Water Treatment Plant will retain water to central Lower Hutt, Petone and Eastb att City Council changes its policy of supplying un-chlorinated Target 5.3.1 The Waterloo Water Treatment Plant will meet all requirements for a 'B' grading by 30 June 2007.
+Objective 5.3 The Waterloo Water Treatment Plant will retain water to central Lower Hutt, Petone and Eastbo its 'B' grading, unless Hu ourne tt City Council changes its policy of supplying un-chlorinated Target 5.3.1 The Waterloo Water Treatment Plant will meet all requirements for a 'B' grading by 30 June 2007.
 Achieved.
 Waterloo was assessed as 'B' grade by HVDHB on 26 April 2007.
 Hutt City Council prefers to receive an un-chlorinated supply for central Lower Hutt, Petone and Eastbourne.
 This requirement means 'B' is the highest grading achievable.
-Objective 5.4 The Gear Island Water Treatment Plant will obt tain an 'A' grading Target 5.4.4 Resolve administrative treatment of Gear Island in WINZ by 30 June 2007.
+The Gear Island Water Treatment Plant will obta Target 5.4.4 Resolve administrative treatment of Gear Island in WINZ by 30 June 2007.
 Achieved.
 Target 5.4.5 Collect 12 months of compliant FAC data by 31 December 2007.
 Progressed.
 Reporting requirements are still to be confirmed by HVDHB.
 We expect to complete this target before our deadline.
-Objective 6.1 The Upper Hutt / North Wellington and Centra Hutt / Petone zones will receive 'a' gradings Target 6.1.1 Assemble and collate data, and forward to the drinking water assessor by 30 June 2007.
+Objective 6.1 The Upper Hutt / North Wellington and Central Hutt / Petone zones will r ecelve 'a' gradings Target 6.1.1 Assemble and collate data, and forward to the drinking water assessor by 30 June 2007.
 Mainly achieved.
 Data was collated and supplied to Regional Public Health on 9 July 2007.
-Objective 6.2 The Wainuiomata / South Wellington zone will acceptable to GW Water and its customers receive an 'a' grading by 30 June 2007, provided that the cost of doing so is Target 6.2.1 Assemble and collate data, and forward to the drinking water assessor by 30 June 2007.
+Objective 6.2 The Wainuiomata / South Wellington zone will acceptable to GW.Water and its customers receive an 'a' grading by .
+30 June 2007, provided that the cost of doing so is Target 6.2.1 Assemble and collate data, and forward to the drinking water assessor by 30 June 2007.
 Mainly achieved.
 Data was collated and supplied to Regional Public Health on 9 July 2007.
-Objective 7.1 An environmental management system certified under the terms of ISO 14001:2004 - Environmental Management Systems - Specification with guidance for use - will be maintained Target 7.1.1 Maintain certification to ISO 14001:2004.
+Objective 7.1 An environmental management system certifie Specification with guidance for use - will be m d under the terms of ISO aintained 14001;2004 - Environmental Management Systems - Target 7.1.1 Maintain certification to ISO 14001:2004.
 (Annual performance indicator) Achieved.
 Certification was maintained following an audit by BVQI in October 2006.